 What Are the Sweetest Apples?
 Check Our Apple Flavor Chart

 Did you know that until the 17th century, the word “apple” was a catch-all term for every kind of fruit except for berries?
 A pear was an apple, an orange was an apple—even nuts were called apples!
-Perhaps it’s no surprise that eventually, the name stuck to what would become America’s favorite fruit
+Perhaps it’s no surprise that eventually, the name stuck to what would become America’s favorite fruit.

 Of course, there is still a whole universe of apples available.
 They come in almost every color, shape, and size, and range in flavor from sweet to tart.
 But what are the sweetest apples you’ll likely encounter?
 How about the tartest?
 To help you on your apple adventures, our experts at The FruitGuys created this flavor chart.
 It features fifteen varieties we often add to our fruit delivery boxes.
+Click the image below to download your own copy.

 Read on to learn more about each of these apple varieties, from the candy-sweet Fuji to the pucker-you-up Granny Smith.